 What is a Membership Forecast for Nonprofit Organizations?

 Membership forecast forms are considered key parts of a forecast model and are often used by budgeting and membership managers to estimate revenues from membership fees in the coming months.
-Some of the key functionality in this type of template is that it displays actual year-to-date metrics like renewals, retention and expiration.
+Key functionality in this type of template displays actual year-to-date metrics like renewals, retention and expiration.
 The user then enters the forecasted figures for the remaining periods of the year.
-Once the user enters the membership fees, the revenues will automaticlaly calculate.
+Once the user enters the membership fees, the revenues will automatically calculate.
 After this, the user enters drivers for the related membership expenses.
 The end result is a full profit & loss forecast specifically for this area of the organization.
-You find an example of this type of template below.
+You will find an example of this type of template below.

 Purpose of Membership Forecast Models

 Nonprofit organizations use Membership Forecast Models to get a detailed picture of expected revenues and expenses related to their membership business.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, they can improve their membership-related strategies as well as reduce the chances that planners and executives oversee expected membership trends.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, they can improve their membership-related strategies, as well as, reduce the chances that planners and executives overlook unexpected membership trends.

 Membership Forecast Model Example

 Here is an example of a Membership Forecast input form.